 When in this medieval citadel, a stroll on the cobblestone streets is a must, as is visiting the Clock Tower, the Church on the Hill or climbing the Covered Stairs.
 You can also see here see the house where Vlad the Impaler was born, also known as Vlad Dracul the inspiration for Dracula.

 Try to book accommodation in advance as the Saxon villages are increasingly popular as a tourist destination in Romania and village guesthouses have limited capacity.
-The best time to travel is May-September.
+The best time to travel is May to September.

 Thank you to Marius Iliescu, founder of Romanian Friend for the guest post.
 Romanian Friend is a local initiative promoting handpicked tours with the best local guides so travelers can discover the authentic beauty of Romania while supporting responsible tourism.
 Plan your trip with help from a Romanian Friend and follow us on Facebook or Instagram to see what you can visit!